EAT-JBCOMMUNITY/EAT/EAT-with-Quarkus.md

 1. Build Quarkus in order to produce the products of the built in the maven repo.
 2. export GRAALVM_HOME=.../graalvm-ce-1.0.0-rc11-linux-amd64/graalvm-ce-1.0.0-rc11 (path to GraalVM)
-3. export JBOSS_VERSION = the quarkus/protean version
+3. export JBOSS_VERSION = the quarkus version
 4. export QUARKUS_VERSION = the version of Quarkus that we have built at step 1
-5. ./run-quarkus-protean-non-native.sh (for the non-native mode) or ./run-quarkus-protean-native.sh (for the native mode)
+5. ./run-quarkus-non-native.sh (for the non-native mode) or ./run-quarkus-native.sh (for the native mode)

 Note : In general JBOSS_VERSION = QUARKUS_VERSION .
 In case of the master branch, where the version in not in the format x.y.z (999-SNAPSHOT), QUARKUS_VERSION should be set to 999-SNAPSHOT (the branch version) and JBOSS_VERSION to 999.0.0-SNAPSHOT version (in format x.y.z) .